-The EEA target for electricity consumption in 2005 was to decrease the consumption per full-time employee (FTE) (1) by 3 % in 2005 compared with 2004.
-We managed to reduce our consumption by 4.6 %, mainly due to technical improvements that took effect in the last few months of 2004.
+The EEA target for electricity consumption in 2006 was to decrease the consumption per full-time equivalent (FTE) (1) by 3 % in 2006 compared with 2006.
+Our electricity consumption decreased by only 1 % mainly because of the installation of new servers requiring increased cooling.
+Consumption in the server room is estimated to have increased by about 30 % in 2006.